Abhii0007/Synthetic-Data-Generation-for-Computer-Vision-AI-Research/README.md

         This project demonstrates the process of synthetic data generation for deep learning and computer vision models, with a focus on polygon-based segmentation using YOLO annotations.
 Synthetic data generation plays a vital role in training models when real-world labeled data is scarce, expensive, or hard to obtain.
 By simulating realistic datasets through algorithms or 3D rendering, we can augment training sets for better model accuracy and generalization.

+To understand multiclass segmentation, first we need to understand,

 What is Synthetic Data Generation?:-